Max Frost: Career

 In an interview with The Daily Texan magazine, he recounted that right before a performance at the 2013 South by Southwest festival, someone stole his guitar and backpack (containing his laptop and a hard drive).
 The hard drive contained all the music he'd worked on for two years.
 The incident left him in a "slump", and made him have doubts about his decision to drop-out of college.
 Three days later, the blog Pigeons & Planes starting streaming his song “White Lies", a tune he'd written during the summer of 2012 and posted to his SoundCloud account in March 2013.
 Frost was surprised to wake up one morning with over 1,000 download notifications from SoundCloud.
 The song ultimately hit number one on Hype Machine's “Most Popular Tracks on Blogs Now", which resulted in Frost being sought out by Atlantic Records.
 He signed a deal with the label in June 2013.
 Re-working several older songs from memory, he released his debut EP, Low High Low that October.
 Frost stated that “the songs all connect to polar emotional states in life—highs and lows—giving the EP its name.”
 He toured in 2013 and 2014 to promote the album, going on the road to open for acts such as Fitz and the Tantrums and Gary Clark Jr. In December 2013, "White Lies" was featured in a commercial for Beats Electronics.
 It has since peaked at number 29 on the Billboard Adult Alternative Songs chart.

 Frost's second EP, Intoxication, was released on September 15, 2015.
 He chose to release a second EP because he feels they work better in the Internet market, as albums work better for "big" artists.
 Frost said the title comes from the fact that "the songs personify non-chemical things as a drug (love, money, death)."
 It marked the first time he had made his music while working with other producers, including Benny Blanco, Nick Ruth, and Franc Tétaz.

 On February 23, 2018, Frost released his single "Good Morning" along with a music video.
-"Good Morning" appeared in the debut advertising campaign for PepsiCo's bubbly Sparking Water, as well as commercials for the ESPN morning show Get Up!.
+"Good Morning" appeared in the debut advertising campaign for PepsiCo's Bubly Sparkling Water, as well as commercials for the ESPN morning show Get Up!.
 In 2018, it was used for the rebrand of the TV channel Network 10 and for Google in Australia.

 Frost joined The Bandito Tour with musical duo Twenty One Pilots as the opening act alongside electronic rock band AWOLNATION.
 Frost's debut album, Gold Rush was released on October 5, 2018.